Monadology: Summary

-(II) God is also said to be a simple substance (§47) but it is the only one necessary (§§38–9) and without a body attached (§72).
+(II) God is also said to be a simple substance (§47) but the only one necessary (§§38–9) and without a body attached (§72).
 Monads perceive others "with varying degrees of clarity, except for God, who perceives all monads with utter clarity".
 God could take any and all perspectives, knowing of both potentiality and actuality.
 As well as that God in all his power would know the universe from each of the infinite perspectives at the same time, and so his perspectives—his thoughts—"simply are monads".
 Creation is a permanent state, thus "[monads] are generated, so to speak, by continual fulgurations of the Divinity" (§47).
 Any perfection comes from being created while imperfection is a limitation of nature (§42).
 The monads are unaffected by each other, but each have a unique way of expressing themselves in the universe, in accordance with God's infinite will.